Fall Horn Festival 2017

 But instead, let’s invite you to take a trip around the world on Saturday, November 11 for the 19th annual University of Wisconsin-Whitewater FALL HORN FESTIVAL.
 Our theme this year is “Horns-Go-Global!”
 Participants will have an opportunity to play music from a number of different countries and cultures.
 We’ll also take a look at unusual horn traditions from beyond our borders.

-Our “FRENCH Revolution” will take place on Saturday, November 19, 2016 in the Greenhill Center of the Arts at the University of Wisconsin-Whitewater.
-Check-in starts at 9:00.
-The event is for French horn players of all ages and all abilities - beginners to adult.
+Check-in starts at 9:00 am.
+The event is for French horn players of all ages and all abilities—beginners to adult.
 Registrants will participate in both large and small horn ensembles.
 The day will conclude with a FREE concert, presented by all festival faculty and participants.

-The $45.00 fee covers instruction, materials, and the festival T-shirt (to be worn for the concert).
+The $50 fee covers instruction, materials, and a horn festival T-shirt (to be worn for the concert).
 Your early registration guarantees a shirt on the day of the festival - please register early!

 The CA Cafe will be open for coffee, tea, and treats.
 Breber Music will also be on hand with horns, music, and horn supplies.
 Horns available at special Fall Horn Festival prices!

 |10:15||LARGE ENSEMBLE REHEARSAL|